zivid/zivid-cpp-samples/README.md

 make -j
 ```

-Some of the samples depend on external libraries, in particular Eigen 3, OpenCV or PCL.
-If you don't want to install those, you can disable the samples depending on them by passing the following options, respectively, to `cmake`: `-DUSE_EIGEN3=OFF`, `-DUSE_OPENCV=OFF`, `-DUSE_PCL=OFF`.
+Some of the samples depend on external libraries, in particular Eigen 3, PCL or OpenCV.
+If you don't want to install those, you can disable the samples depending on them by passing the following options, respectively, to `cmake`: `-DUSE_EIGEN3=OFF`, `-DUSE_PCL=OFF`, `-DUSE_OPENCV=OFF`.

 If you do want to use them:

 - **Eigen 3**: Set `-DEIGEN3_INCLUDE_DIR=<path>` where `<path>` is the root directory of your Eigen3 installation (the folder containing Eigen/Core, Eigen/Dense etc.)
 - **PCL** and **OpenCV**: If a recent enough version is installed on your system, these should just work.
 If not, set `-DPCL_DIR=<path>` / `-DOpenCV_DIR=<path>` where `<path>` is the directory containing `PCLConfig.cmake` and `OpenCVConfig.cmake`, respectively.

+Some of the samples depend on ArUco libraries in OpenCV with extra modules (https://github.com/opencv/opencv_contrib) and these are dissabled by default.
+Enable them by passing the following option to `cmake`: `-DUSE_ARUCO=ON`.

 The samples can now be run from the `build` directory, for instance like this: